RealDevExpert/wordpress-fictional-university/README.md

 ### Setting Up the Correct Answer

 Add a new feature that points towards the correct index or item in our array

+### How to Use React on the Front-end of WordPress

+Front-end JS for a Block Type

+### Passing Block Data from PHP into JS/React